peckb1/advent-of-code/README.md

 ## Takeaways

 * Setting up a Kotlin project with Dagger should have more examples than the multitude of Android examples out there
+  * And subsequent nice looking test outout for the command line.
 * Coding up a better abstraction in Part one *often* leads to a much simpler part two instead of just hacking together a solution.